Here at IBUSA…

 “How long does Marijuana stay in your system?”

-Because they’re worried that once a life insurance company learns that use Marijuana for medical or recreational purposes, they won’t be able to qualify for life insurance or will have to pay much more for their coverage.
+Because they’re worried that once a life insurance company learns that use Marijuana for medical or recreational purposes, they won’t be able to qualify for life insurance with marijuana use or will have to pay much more for their coverage.

 Particularly if you don’t disclose your usage within the application questionnaire.